Ingredients

 Is vitamin C good for the skin?

-It's a nice addition.
+It is a nice addition.
 Vitamin C makes the skin more robust.
-Depending on which vitamin C is used in the product, it can also lighten pigment spots and pimple marks, strengthen collagen and have a strong antioxidant effect.
-Vitamin C also enhances the effects of sun protection.
+Depending on which vitamin C is used in the product, it can also lighten pigment spots and acne scars, strengthens collagen and has a strong antioxidant effect.
+Vitamin C also increases the effect of sun protection.
 That is why it is often used in sunscreens .

 However, there are a few things to consider, especially if you have sensitive skin.
 If you don't want to use vitamin C, that's okay too.

-As an ingredient , ascorbic acid is unfortunately very unstable and must be packaged airtight and lightproof.
-Otherwise, this active form of vitamin C would simply break down and be completely useless.
+Unfortunately, ascorbic acid is a very unstable ingredient and must be packaged in an airtight and light-tight manner.
+Otherwise, this active form of vitamin C would simply disintegrate and be completely ineffective.
 Ascorbic acid is also available in powder form.
-Here the vitamin C is stable but very difficult to dose.
-Ascorbic acid is a really strong active ingredient that you should not carelessly add to creams, masks, peelings and the like as a powder.
-Even if you can buy such products anywhere.
-Don't be fooled by "pure pure ingredients with no toxins" marketing here.
-The fact is: skin has to get used to every vitamin C. Some skin will not cope with pure ascorbic acid even after getting used to it.
-And that's okay too.
+Here, the vitamin C is stable but very difficult to dose.
+Ascorbic acid is a really strong active ingredient that you should not carelessly add to creams, masks, peelings , etc. in powder form, even if you can buy such products anywhere.
+Don't be fooled by marketing with "pure, clean ingredients without toxins".
+The fact is: skin has to get used to every vitamin C. Some skin will not be able to cope with pure ascorbic acid, even if it gets used to it.
+And that's okay.

-Some vegetable oils contain natural vitamin C. That's significantly milder.
-However, this is not enough if you want to address hyperpigmentation and is not as powerful an antioxidant.
-You can't expect that in this case.
-A little tip at this point could be Tamanu oil for you if you don't want to use a vitamin C product.
-Many report that it makes pimple marks fade, but this has not been scientifically proven.
+Some plant oils contain natural vitamin C. This is much milder.
+However, it is not enough if you want to tackle hyperpigmentation and is not as strong an antioxidant.
+You cannot expect that in this case.
+A little tip here could be Tamanu oil for you if you do not want to use a vitamin C product.
+Many people report that it makes acne scars fade, but this is not scientifically proven.

 What is the best vitamin C serum?

-Tips: If you really care about finding a good vitamin C product:
+Tips: If you really want to find a good vitamin C product:

-• Save your money if you see ascorbic acid in the inci and it is packaged as a serum with a dropper, toner or spray bottle.
+- Save your money if you see ascorbic acid in the INCI and it is packaged as a serum with a pipette, toner or spray bottle.
 Nothing will have a lasting effect here.
-Just the hole in your wallet.
+Only a hole in your wallet.

-• How well tolerated vitamin C is also depends on the pH value and whether it is dissolved in water or in fat.
-Products in which the vitamin C is dissolved in oil or which are not too acidic are milder.
+- How well vitamin C is tolerated also depends on the pH value and whether it is dissolved in water or fat.
+Milder products are those in which the vitamin C is dissolved in oil or which are not too acidic.

-• Incidentally, inactive vitamin C derivatives are not only significantly better tolerated by sensitive skin.
+- Inactive vitamin C derivatives are not only much more tolerable for sensitive skin.
 They are also more stable.
-But watch out, there are also a few myths and marketing tricks regarding the wording.
-Which derivative makes sense and for which skin you can find out below.
+But be careful, there are a few myths and marketing tricks when it comes to the formulations.
+You can find out which derivative is useful and for which skin below.

 Vitamin C for rosacea / couperose

-Skin care for rosacea is also individual with vitamin C. It can reduce skin stress.
-Few people with rosacea can tolerate (high doses of) ascorbic acid.
+Skin care for rosacea is also individual when it comes to vitamin C. It can reduce skin stress.
+Only a few people with rosacea can tolerate (high doses of) ascorbic acid.

-With rosacea, if you want to use vitamin C, you should always use vitamin C derivatives.
-And be aware that you're better off using vitamin C as a standalone product.
-Vitamin C is simply added to many creams.
-If you don't notice this when shopping, it can quickly happen that you use vitamin C several times and react even more with redness.
+If you have rosacea, you should always use vitamin C derivatives if you want to use vitamin C. And make sure that you use vitamin C as a standalone product.
+Many creams simply have vitamin C added to them.
+If you don't notice this when you buy them, you may quickly end up using vitamin C multiple times and reacting with redness.

 Alternative: Vitamin C derivatives

 There are some vitamin C derivatives, i.e. derivatives of pure ascorbic acid.
-Under certain circumstances, these can be converted to ascorbic acid.
+These can be converted into ascorbic acid under certain circumstances.

 Derivatives are much more tolerable than pure ascorbic acid.
-However, the effectiveness is not nearly as well documented as with pure vitamin C. Laboratory studies (in vitro) predominate with the derivatives.
+However, their effectiveness is not nearly as well proven as with pure vitamin C. Laboratory studies (in vitro) predominate for derivatives.
 There are not always comprehensive studies with humans (in vivo).
-However, that would be important in order to understand the effect of a vitamin C derivative.
+However, this would be important in order to understand the effect of a vitamin C derivative.

-First it would have to be proven that the vitamin C derivative is also absorbed in the skin.
-It should also be shown that the vitamin C derivatives in the skin can be converted into pure ascorbic acid.
-And then it is questionable whether the amount that was actually converted in the end is sufficient.
-In most cases, there is significantly less ascorbic acid in the skin than with pure ascorbic acid products.
-This is because the amount converted to ascorbic acid varies from derivative to derivative.
+First, it would have to be proven that the vitamin C derivative is also absorbed into the skin.
+It would also have to be shown that the vitamin C derivative can be converted into pure ascorbic acid in the skin.
+And then it is questionable whether the amount that is actually converted in the end is sufficient.
+In most cases, there is significantly less ascorbic acid in the skin than in pure ascorbic acid products.
+This is because the amount converted into ascorbic acid varies from derivative to derivative.
 And this point has to work.
-Because only if it penetrates the skin and a certain amount is converted does a tolerable derivative come close to the effect of ascorbic acid.
+Because only if it is absorbed into the skin and a certain amount is converted does a tolerable derivative come close to the effect of ascorbic acid.

 In addition, it is difficult to find studies on derivatives that are independent of manufacturers.
-Nevertheless, it makes sense to include these results in the assessment.
-Just know that the effectiveness of derivatives is difficult to test.
-There are pros and cons everywhere.
+Nevertheless, it is sensible to include these results in the assessment.
+You should simply know that the effectiveness of derivatives is difficult to test.
+There are advantages and disadvantages everywhere.
 Depending on what your goal is, it makes sense to choose one or the other vitamin C derivative or a combination.

 Sodium Ascorbyl Phosphate

 Sodium Ascorbyl Phosphate is a very stable vitamin C derivative .
-It scores with combination skin and very oily skin.
-For example, sodium ascorbyl phosphate works at 1% against acne bacteria and at 5% against inflammation in acne vulgaris.
-It is actually comparable in effect to 5% benzoyl peroxide .
-If you're thinking about using this vitamin C derivative for acne, discuss the idea with your dermatologist.
-Maybe it makes sense in your case as a supplement to other therapies?
-Incidentally, studies on humans have also shown that sodium ascorbyl phosphate has a strong antioxidant effect.
-It has been confirmed in laboratory studies to strengthen collagen.
-Unfortunately, sodium ascorbyl phosphate is only slightly absorbed by the skin.
-Furthermore, there is no data regarding the sufficient conversion into ascorbic acid.
-However, you can find it in a lot of products on the market.
-If you have a lot of pimples or acne it may be worth trying.
+It is ideal for combination skin and very oily skin.
+Sodium Ascorbyl Phosphate is effective against acne bacteria at 1% and against inflammation in acne vulgaris at 5%.
+Its effect is actually comparable to 5% benzoyl peroxide .
+If you are thinking about using this vitamin C derivative for acne, discuss the idea with your dermatologist.
+Perhaps it makes sense in your case as a supplement to other therapies?
+Studies on humans have also shown that sodium ascorbyl phosphate has a strong antioxidant effect.
+Laboratory studies have confirmed that it strengthens collagen.
+Unfortunately, sodium ascorbyl phosphate is only absorbed to a small extent by the skin.
+There is also no data on whether it is sufficiently converted into ascorbic acid.
+Nevertheless, you can find it in a lot of products on the market.
+If you have a lot of pimples or acne, it may be worth a try.

 Magnesium Ascorbyl Phosphate

 This is the most stable vitamin C derivative .
 It works well against hyperpigmentation and is also suitable for sensitive skin.
-But it has the disadvantage that it is not as powerful an antioxidant.
-You will primarily find it in aqueous serums or lotions, as Magnesium Ascorbyl Phosphate is only soluble in water.
-A nice idea if you want to start.
-However, it will not work as strongly as other derivatives.
+But it has the disadvantage that it is not as strong an antioxidant.
+You will mainly find it in water-based serums or lotions, since magnesium ascorbyl phosphate is only soluble in water.
+A great idea if you want to start.
+However, it will not be as strong as other derivatives.

 Ascorbyl Glucoside is also a really stable derivative .
 Laboratory studies have shown that Ascorbyl Glucoside can really penetrate the skin.
 However, studies with real people are still needed here.
-After all, studies with humans have already shown that it can really be converted into effective ascorbic acid in the skin.
+At least studies with people have already shown that it can really be converted into effective ascorbic acid in the skin.
 Ascorbyl Glucoside has an antioxidant effect , fades hyperpigmentation and also strengthens collagen fibers .
 This makes it one of the most effective of the well-known derivatives.

 Ascorbyl Palmitate

-If only this vitamin C derivative is present in a vitamin C product, you can save yourself the money .
+If only this vitamin C derivative is present in a vitamin C product, you can save your money .
 Why?

-Ascorbyl Palmitate is not exactly stable .
-No increased ascorbic acid could be detected in the skin after use.
-While it is oil-soluble, oils can help vitamin C penetrate the skin better.
-Nevertheless, you ca n't expect too much from this derivative in terms of effects.
-It probably takes a very large amount to produce efficacy, and even that would need to be studied.
-In such small amounts as it is used in some serums on the market, it does not work against hyperpigmentation.
-And that's why there are more promising derivatives than Ascorbyl Palmitate.
+Ascorbyl palmitate is not particularly stable .
+No increased ascorbic acid could be detected in the skin after application.
+It is oil-soluble and oils can help vitamin C to penetrate the skin better.
+Nevertheless, you cannot expect too much from this derivative in terms of effectiveness.
+It probably needs a very large amount to produce effectiveness and even that would have to be investigated.
+In such small amounts as are used in some serums on the market, it does not work against hyperpigmentation.
+And that is why there are more promising derivatives than ascorbyl palmitate.

 Tetrahexyldecyl Ascorbate or Ascorbyl Tetraisopalmitate

-Nevertheless, tetrahexyldecyl ascorbate or ascorbyl tetraisopalmitate remains a really promising stable vitamin C derivative , which alone can possibly have a similar effect to ascorbic acid without irritating.
-And in any case, it is better tolerated than ascorbic acid.
-And so may be an option for sensitive skin if pure vitamin C products don't work for you.
+Nevertheless, Tetrahexyldecyl Ascorbate or Ascorbyl Tetraisopalmitate remains a really stable vitamin C derivative.
+And in any case, it is more tolerable than ascorbic acid.
+And therefore possibly an option for sensitive skin if pure vitamin C products don't work for you.

 Conclusion:

 Vitamin C is not a must in your routine.
-You can also use products made with licorice root or rice .
-These two substances work very gently against hyperpigmentation and at the same time have an antioxidant effect.
+You can also use products with licorice root or rice .
+These two substances work very gently against hyperpigmentation and are also antioxidants.
 However, you cannot expect them to be as effective as good vitamin C products.

-If you want to try vitamin C, use derivatives if you have sensitive skin.
+If you want to try vitamin C, if you have sensitive skin, it is better to use Kakadu Plum or vitamin C derivatives.
 These are milder than pure vitamin C, ascorbic acid.

 There are many derivatives and each has its advantages and disadvantages:

-• If you are new to vitamin C , you can try Magnesium Ascorbyl Phosphate .
-If it is enough for you that the effect takes significantly longer compared to other derivatives.
+- If you have no experience with vitamin C, you can try Magnesium Ascorbyl Phosphate .
+If that is enough for you, the effect takes significantly longer than with other derivatives.
 The antioxidant effect is really much weaker.
-It is tolerable, but you cannot expect the same effects as ascorbic acid.
+It is well tolerated, but you cannot expect the same effect as with ascorbic acid, Kakadu Plum or other derivatives.

-• You can increase yourself with a product that contains Ascorbyl Glucoside .
-You can also use products in which several derivatives are well combined .
+- You can increase your performance with a product that contains ascorbyl glucoside .
+You can also use products in which several derivatives are well combined with each other .

 This topic clearly depends on your individual goal.

-Have you already had experience with vitamin C derivatives or with ascorbic acid?
+Have you had any experience with vitamin C?

 0 comments